 (Houston, TX), a week-long summer program that focused on premiering a series of contemporary works, presenting career-focused lectures by visiting artists, and furthering opportunities to both students and professionals across the country.

-Martín Quiroga Jr. currently resides in Houston, TX, where he continues to perform regularly and maintains a private studio in the greater Houston area, as well as coordinating the Music Composition studio at Lone Star College - Montgomery.
-Quiroga has earned his degrees from the University of Oregon (MM) and the University of Houston (BA).
+Martín Quiroga Jr. resides in Houston, TX, where he regularly performs and maintains a private studio in the greater Houston area.
+Quiroga holds degrees from the University of Oregon (MM) and the University of Houston (BA).